sheki/parse-blog/content/wiki/books.md

 * I found my tribe
 * Why Buddhism is true
 * Heirs of the Founders: The Epic Rivalry of Henry Clay, John Calhoun and Daniel Webster, the Second Generation of American Giants (Hardcover)
-* Fragrant Harbor
 * Why Buddhism is true
 * Artist's Way: A Course in Discovering and Recovering Your Creative Self [link](https://www.amazon.com/dp/0330343580/ref=as_at?tag=fivebooks001-20)
 * Decision Book
- How to Not Always Be Working by Marlee Grace
+* How to Not Always Be Working by Marlee Grace